Ann Copestake

 broad coverage text processing.

-Some details on ongoing work are available from the project web pages (below).
+Some details on ongoing work are available from the

-See also current research directions and
+See also current research directions.

 This is not a conventional